puppetlabs/bolt/developer-docs/bolt-api-servers.md

 ### POST /project_inventory_targets

 This endpoint parses a project inventory and returns a list of target hashes.
-Note that the only accepetable inventoryfile location is the default `inventory.yaml` at the root of the project.
+Note that the only accepetable inventory file location is the default `inventory.yaml` at the root of the project.

 #### Query parameters